psu13/mutable-hakyll/posts/aieeek.md

 ### Part 1: Ghost in the Machine

-No matter what your thoughts are on the larger questions that swirl around these new LLM systems if you actually use one, or watch one being used you do have to admit that they are really good at not acting like a computer.
+No matter what your thoughts are on the larger questions that swirl around these new LLM systems, if you actually use one, or watch one being used, you do have to admit that they are really good at not acting like a computer.

-On the input side they seem do much better at processing text queries that would cause most systems before to either give up or perform really badly due to ambiguity and/or a lack of context clues.
+On the input side they seem do much better at processing text queries that would cause most previous systems to either give up or perform really badly due to ambiguity and/or a lack of context clues.
 Usually when using computers you have to be very specific about what you want, and the results that are generated from the queries are kind of predictable and mechanistic.
 You can almost see the finite state machine sitting in the back